jsjoeio/joeprevite.com/content/2020-05-06-writing-a-custom-note-component-for-mdx/index.md

 slug: 'writing-custom-note-component-mdx'
 date: '2020-05-06'
 title: 'Writing a Custom Note Component for MDX'
-description: 'A short post exploring how i wroe a custom note component for mdx.'
+description: 'A short post exploring how I wrote a custom note component for MDX.'
-tagline: 'Building for my blog'
+tagline: 'MDX for the win'
 published: true
 ---

-import { Note } from './Note'
+import { Note } from '../../src/components/Note'

 Back when I was looking for inspiration while building my personal website and blog, I stumbled upon [Tania Rascia's site](https://www.taniarascia.com/understanding-generators-in-javascript/).